Ambrosys/os-matcher/docs/content/OperationalData/DataSelection/InputData.rst

 Track
 -----

-To perform the routing, the filters have to provide at least two coordinate pairs (latitude and longitude; :class:`PointList <AppComponents::Common::Types::Track::PointList>`).
-If more are provided, a matching is performed.
+To perform the routing or matching, the filters have to provide at least two coordinate pairs (latitude and longitude; :class:`PointList <AppComponents::Common::Types::Track::PointList>`).

 If possible, the following data should be provided for each point, too: